 - Coarse sea salt and freshly ground black pepper

-- 1. To make the grilled broccoli, throw the florets, or broccolini if using, into a large pan of rapidly boiling, salted water and blanch for 2 minutes.
+- Throw the florets or broccolini into a large pan of rapidly boiling, salted water and blanch for 2 minutes.
 Immediately drain in a colander and refresh with cold water to arrest the cooking process and retain the color.
 Drain well.

 - Heat up the grill.
 Dry the florets with paper towels, then put them in a bowl.
 Pour over 2 tablespoons olive oil and toss with your hands to coat the florets.
 Sprinkle with the chile.